1824-25 Bicentennial: Did Your Ancestors Meet the Marquis de Lafayette?

 Next Steps

-to solicit feedback and help expand and refine the project.I want to solidify the components so anyone can use the solution as a Project Recipe to see where their ancestors fit into Lafayette’s visit timeline.
+While custom development would produce more elegant solutions, this approach is extensible—and importantly — free.
+I will continue to solidify the components so anyone can use the solution as a Project Recipe to see where their ancestors fit into Lafayette’s visit timeline.
 To get there, I still need to…

-Don’t you want to play, too?
+Want to play, too?

 Vision for extensions

-After exploring this idea, I realized its basic mechanics would apply just as easily to any shared journey.
+After exploring this idea, I realized its basic mechanics would apply just as easily to ANY shared journey.
 All you would need are:

 A baseline set of facts to use to create the timeline and map.